roura356a/csk/intl.en-US/Cloud-native AI User Guide/Model-Based Reasoning/Deploy a PyTorch model as an inference service.md

       bert-triton-202106251740-tritoninferenceserver-667cf4c74c-s6nst  Running  5m   1/1    0         cn-beijing.192.168.0.89
     ```

-    The preceding output shows that the model is successfully deployed by using `TensorFlow Serving`.
+    The preceding output shows that the model is successfully deployed by using `NVIDIA Triton Server`.
 Port 8001 is exposed for gRPC and port 8000 is exposed for the REST API.

 7. Configure an Internet-facing Ingress.
 For more information, see [Create an Ingress](/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Create an Ingress.md).

-    **Note:** By default, the inference service that is deployed by running the `arena serve tensorflow` command is assigned only a cluster IP address.
-Therefore, the service cannot be accessed over the Internet.
+    **Note:** By default, the inference service deployed by using `NVIDIA Triton Server` is exposed through a cluster IP address that is not exposed to external access.
 You must create an Ingress for the inference service based on the following parameter settings:

     -   Set **Namespace** to **inference**.
     -   Set Service **Port** to 8501.
 This port is exposed for the REST API.